What are these 100.x.y.z addresses?

 The addresses are supposed to be used by Internet Service Providers (ISPs) rather than private networks.
 Philosophically, Tailscale is a service provider creating a shared network on top of the regular Internet.
 When packets leave the Tailscale network, different addresses are always used.

 We are considering using other unused address ranges, including the otherwise wasted 0.x.y.z (where x.y.z != 0.0.0) subnet.
-So far, is unclear whether this will create problems with older operating systems.
+So far, it’s unclear whether this will create problems with older operating systems.